DaoCloud/DaoCloud-docs/docs/en/docs/kairship/intro/architecture.md

 - resource statistics controller

-    Collect statistical information (e.g., CPU, memory, nodes) of all clusters added under multi-cloud management instances, and write this info back to the CRD of these multi-cloud management instances.
+    Collect statistical information (e.g., CPU, memory, nodes) of all clusters added under multicloud management instances, and write this info back to the CRD of these multicloud management instances.

 - status sync controller

-    Collect and Sync status of the multi-cloud management instances.
+    Collect and Sync status of the multicloud management instances.

 - instance registry controller